Why is emotional resilience important to your success?

 This is almost like #3 (Get out of your comfort zone).

-The difference is, this isn’t just out of your comfort zone.
-This is something that’s way past your comfort zone.
+The difference is, this isn’t just about getting out of your comfort zone.

 For example, if you’re afraid of heights, go bungee jumping or skydiving.